Two students sitting outside of Bohn Hall on one of the rocks.

 A person is presumed missing when their absence is inconsistent with their established patterns of behavior and the deviation cannot be readily explained.
 Before presuming that a person is missing, reasonable measures should be taken to determine that the person is not at their off-campus place of residence and that no one familiar with the person has seen or heard from the person for an unusual period of time or is aware of where they may be.

-Any member of the University community, including both employees and students, who is concerned that a member of the University community is missing should contact University Police, 973-655-5222, as soon as they have determined that the individual is missing as defined above.
+Any member of the University community, including both employees and resident students, who is concerned that a member of the University community is missing should contact University Police, 973-655-5222, as soon as they have determined that the individual is missing as defined above.

 Identifying an Emergency Contact Person

-Non-Resident Students: All enrolled students at the University, regardless of living circumstances, are encouraged to designate an emergency contact person through the University’s computer-based NEST (NETWORK ENGAGEMENT AND STUDENT/STAFF TRANSACTIONS) system.
+Non-Resident students: All enrolled students at the University, regardless of living circumstances, are encouraged to designate an emergency contact person through the University’s computer-based NEST (NETWORK ENGAGEMENT AND STUDENT/STAFF TRANSACTIONS) system.

 Every student (resident and non-resident) has their own NEST (NETWORK ENGAGEMENT AND STUDENT/STAFF TRANSACTIONS) account and may enter or change, under personal information/update addresses and phone numbers, as well as provide or update a designated emergency contact person under personal information/update emergency contact information.